Arm Prosthesis Race during the Challenges May 2022 | © CYBATHLON

 ARM

-SmartArM ARM (FR)
+SmartArM ARM (FRA)

 Portrait photo of CYBATHLON Team SoftHand Pro